mattcarlotta/nvi/docs/README.md

 # System Installation

+You can either set the [-DINSTALL_MAN_DIR cmake flag](https://github.com/mattcarlotta/nvi/wiki/Quick-Installation#custom-cmake-compile-flags) before running the install script.

+OR

 Locate directory paths that `man` searches within by running one of the commands below (directories are separated by colons `:`):

 GNU/Linux: